weisjohn/tessel-apple-remote/README.md

 An event-emitter interface to an Apple IR Remote using the Tessel IR Module

-This module takes the burden off of processing the Infared byte buffers and extends the events from `ir-attx4` to provide a higher-level API for programming against Apple remotes.
+This module takes the burden off of processing the infared byte buffers and extends the events from [`ir-attx4`](https://github.com/tessel/ir-attx4) to provide a higher-level API for programming against Apple remotes.
 This module supports both the first and second generation of remotes.

 ### usage